 But, just like heart disease, this doesn’t actually prevent or heal thyroid disease.

 Not only that, many of the symptoms that most people actually do complain about, have very little to do with the functioning of their thyroid.

-For example: If someone complains of weight gain, fatigue, inability to sleep, and hair loss, the thyroid is blamed because it has now become the new “disease of the century.”
+For example: If someone complains of weight gain, fatigue, inability to sleep, and hair loss, the thyroid is blamed because it has now become the “disease of this century.”

-It is no surprise that the number one most prescribed drug for the past several years is, you guessed it, thyroid medication.
+It is no surprise that the number one most prescribed drug for the past several years is thyroid medication.

 Here are 3 common symptoms associated with thyroid disease that may have very little to do with the thyroid… but some innocent little gland has got to take the blame for all the medication that’s being dished out to the masses.

 - Weight gain: If you are gaining weight, especially around the hips and belly, you may have excess hormone (estrogen) accumulating in your system and cells.
 Thyroid medication is NOT going to help with that.
 You would be better off supporting liver health to clear excess hormone from your system, and taking on a regular exercise routine that includes running a one or two times per week.
 On another note, if your lymphatic system is sluggish, you can bet that gaining weight around your waist, hips, belly, arms, legs, and ankles is inevitable.
 Again, thyroid medication won’t help.

 - Chronic Fatigue: If you are exhausted, dragging your butt through the day, and cannot wake in the morning, this may not have much to do with your thyroid.
 You need to address adrenal health, stress levels, and sleep quality.
 Are you getting adequate rest?
 Are you taking on too many commitments?
 Are you chronically, emotionally, or physically stressed?
 Guess what… thyroid medication won’t help with any of these things.